jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 **Discharge or variation of overseas maintenance order**

 ### 142 Discharge or variation of registered or confirmed order
-(1) If a maintenance order has been registered or confirmed in New Zealand, a District Court may, at any time, on the application of any person, make any of the following orders under section 99:
+(1) If a maintenance order has been registered or confirmed in New Zealand, the District Court may, at any time, on the application of any person, make any of the following orders under section 99:
   (a) an order discharging a maintenance order:
   (b) an order varying a maintenance order:
   (c) an order suspending the operation of a maintenance order for the purposes of New Zealand law: